NatronGitHub/Natron/INSTALL_MACOS.md

 -x11 +no_x11 +bash_completion +no_gnome +quartz +natron
 ```

-#### Notes for OS X 10.6 Snow Leopard
+#### Notes for MacOS 10.6 Snow Leopard

-The libtool that comes with OS X 10.6 Snow Leopard does not work well with clang-generated binaries, so on this system you may have to substitute it with the libtool provided by MacPort's `cctools` package, using `sudo mv /usr/bin/libtool /usr/bin/libtool.orig; sudo mv /Developer/usr/bin/libtool /Developer/usr/bin/libtool.orig; sudo ln -s /opt/local/bin/libtool /usr/bin/libtool; sudo ln -s /opt/local/bin/libtool /Developer/usr/bin/libtool`
+The libtool that comes with MacOS 10.6 Snow Leopard does not work well with clang-generated binaries, so on this system you may have to substitute it with the libtool provided by MacPort's `cctools` package, using `sudo mv /usr/bin/libtool /usr/bin/libtool.orig; sudo mv /Developer/usr/bin/libtool /Developer/usr/bin/libtool.orig; sudo ln -s /opt/local/bin/libtool /usr/bin/libtool; sudo ln -s /opt/local/bin/libtool /Developer/usr/bin/libtool`

 #### Install Ports